Tu m'oublieras

 "Tu m'oublieras" ("You Will Forget Me") is a song by French singer Larusso.
 It was the second single from her debut album, Simplement, and was released on 26 October 1998.
-It remains Larusso's most successful single, topping the chart of France and the Wallonia region of Belgium.
+It remains Larusso's most successful single, topping the charts of France and the Wallonia region of Belgium.

 Song information

 The song was originally performed by Irma Jackson in 1979 (as "You Will Forget"), then by Régine in 1980, then by Jeane Manson, under the title "Tu oublieras".
 Yves Dessca, who participated in the composition of the song, had previously written some songs for Michel Sardou and for the Eurovision Song Contest 1971.
 Unlike the original version, Larusso's cover contains many scats, modern gimmicks and some lyrics in English.

-In France, the single featured in the top 100 for 42 weeks, from 28 November 1998.
+In France, the single charted in the top 100 for 42 weeks, from 28 November 1998.
 It debuted at number 34 on 28 November 1998, then climbed to number one on 31 January 1999.
 It stayed there for 12 weeks, totalling 26 weeks in the top 10 and 38 weeks in the top 50.